The 10 Best Eco Hotels in Amsterdam

 Add to this the romantic cobbled streets, the winding canals, fascinating history, and a thriving modern art scene, and you’ve got one of the top eco-friendly destinations in Europe.

-Since one of the best ways to minimise the impact of your travel is through your accommodation choice, it is fortunate that the eco hotels in Amsterdam are varied, unique, and completely worthy of this cultural hotspot.
+Since one of the best ways to minimize the impact of your travel is through your accommodation choice, it is fortunate that the eco hotels in Amsterdam are varied, unique, and completely worthy of this cultural hotspot.
 Read on for the ten best eco-friendly hotels in Amsterdam.

 The Eden Hotel is one of the best green hotels for exploring central Amsterdam.
 This 4-star establishment has comfortable modern rooms, a central location, and wonderful views over the Amstel River.
 It also holds a Green Key Gold award, the highest level available, signalling an impressive commitment to sustainable business practices.